 These new paintings are in 3-D – that is, I use drywall compound, carpet scraps and other stuff to build up layers on masonite, then paint them in acrylic.
 I’ve never done anything quite like them before.

-Come and see this work at Cambridge in July, 2016.
+Come and see this work at Back Lane Studios, Roncesvalles, Toronto, in fall, 2017.